zerreat/auto-meet-joining-project/README.md

 ## Description

-The Auto Meet Joining Project is a Python-based automation tool that seamlessly fetches Google Meet links from specified WhatsApp chats, logs into the meetings, and records them.
-This script uses Selenium WebDriver for browser automation to interact with WhatsApp Web, locate conversations, extract meet links, and launch a separate meet automation script.
+The Auto Meet Joining Project is a Python-based automation tool designed to fetch Google Meet links from specified WhatsApp chats, log into the meetings, and record them.
+This script utilizes Selenium WebDriver for browser automation to interact with WhatsApp Web, locate conversations, extract meet links, and initiate a separate script for meeting automation.

 ## Key Features

-- Fetch meet links directly from WhatsApp messages.
+- Automatically fetches Google Meet links from WhatsApp messages.
-- Record Google Meet sessions automatically.
+- Records Google Meet sessions with minimal manual intervention.
-- Log into meetings with minimal manual intervention.
+- Logs into meetings seamlessly.
-- Utilize headless browser automation for seamless operation.
+- Utilizes headless browser automation for unobtrusive operation.

 ## Prerequisites

-To run this script, you need to have the following installed:
+Ensure the following are installed to run this script:

 - Python 3.x
 - Google Chrome Browser
-- ChromeDriver compatible with your Chrome version
+- ChromeDriver (compatible with your Chrome version)

-Additionally, make sure you have the required Python packages installed by running:
+Install the required Python packages by running:

 ```bash
 pip install -r requirements.txt
 ```

 ## Installation

 Clone the repository to your local machine using: